shoxton/gatsby-recipe-chakra-ui/README.md

 ---

-## Shadows gatsby-plugin-chakra-ui `theme.js`
+## Creates gatsby-plugin-chakra-ui `theme.js`

-By shadowing the `theme.js` file, you can create your own global styles.
+By creating the `theme.js` file, you can create your own global styles.

 This step implements the [`<GatsbyShadowFile>`](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-recipes/README.md#gatsbyshadowfile)